Christina lives in unincorporated Washington County with her husband, Eric, and their child, William.

-Born and raised in unincorporated Washington County, her work ethic was formed by watching her parents grow and sustain a small business for several decades.
-Her parents taught her the value of civic engagement, which she now teaches to William as he joins her at rallies and community meetings.
+Born and raised in rural Oregon, her work ethic was formed by watching her parents grow and sustain a small business for several decades.
+Christina now owns and operates her own business - a law practice where she has worked to help workers and businesses comply with Oregon's workplace laws.

 During high school at Hillsboro High School, Christina wrote for the local paper, the Hillsboro Argus.
 She was also featured as the "Hero of the Week" on KATU for developing a school-wide community service program that galvanized students to volunteer 1000+ hours to the community.

 After high school, Christina went to American University where she was awarded the Dean’s Scholarship and was a facilitator at the university’s Office of Community Action and Social Justice.
 Christina earned her degree in International Politics before returning to Oregon to attend the University of Oregon School of Law.
-During law school, Christina remained active in pursuing social justice issues, clerking for organizations such as the Western Environmental Law Center and the Center for Constitutional Rights.
+During law school, Christina clerked for organizations such as the Western Environmental Law Center and the Center for Constitutional Rights.

-Christina began her legal career representing employees in California then, in 2011, she was appointed as a judicial clerk for the Honorable Marilyn D. Litzenberger in Multnomah County, Oregon.
-After spending a year as an impartial judicial clerk, Christina was ready to return to her passion of advocating on behalf of employees and she has continued this work in Oregon ever since.
+Christina began her legal career representing employees in California then, in 2011, she was appointed as a judicial clerk.
+After spending a year as an impartial judicial clerk, Christina was ready to return to her passion of advocating on behalf of equitable workplaces and she has continued this work in Oregon ever since.